gnzlbg/ndtree/README.md

   - fully configurable: SOA/AOS/user-defined

-- Thread safety: thread unsafe
+- Thread safety:

-  - insertion/removal of nodes requires external synchronization.
+  - insertion/removal of nodes requires external synchronization (is not thread-safe!).
-  - read-only operations (that is, anything else) is thread safe.
+  - anything else is thread safe.
-  - TODO: provide an internally synchronized wrapper over the data structure
+  - TODO: provide a wrapper with internal synchronization.

 - Traversal complexities:

   - node-to-root and root-to-node traversals are `O(log(N))` where `N` is the number of nodes in the tree.

-  - traversal to neighbor nodes are also `O(log(N))` but if the location hash of the node:
+  - traversal to neighbor nodes are also `O(log(N))` and require one root-to-neighbor traversal if the location hash is known (otherwise an extra node-to-root traversal to compute the location hash)
-    - is not know, they require two traversals,
-    - is known, they require one traversal (but this requires extra storage)

 - Sorting:

   - siblings are always sorted after a Morton Z-Curve
-  - sibling groups (that is the block) are freely sortable
+  - groups of siblings are freely sortable
     - DFS sorting is implemented.
     - TODO: implement BFS/Hilbert/...

 - Location hashes:

   - The storage of the location hash is configurable:
-  - For fast neighbor searches:
-    - WIP: a location hash with `1 + nd` words of memory to find nodes at a particular level
+  - For fast neighbor searches: a location hash with `1 + nd` words of memory to find nodes at a particular level
-    - TODO: a location hash with `nd` words of memory to find leaf nodes
-  - For low memory storage
+  - For low memory storage:
     - TODO: a location hash with `2` words of memory for nodes at a particular level
     - TODO: a location hash with `1` word of memory for leaf nodes

-  - User-defined location hashes are supported, so if for example the number of levels of the tree is very small (or very large) users can provide their own location hashes optimized for their particular application and still use all the algorithms provided by the library

-Algorithms:
+- Algorithms:

   - computing location hashes
   - DFS sorting
-  - TODO: find node neighbors
+  - find node neighbors
   - TODO: find nodes in a region
   - TODO: point insertion/removal
   - TODO: closest point

 <!-- Links -->
 [badge.Travis]: https://travis-ci.org/gnzlbg/ndtree.svg?branch=master